Kitsunejasutin/Hyprland-dots/README.md

 - go through the keybinds.
 There are alot of hidden features like dual panel, change waybar styles, change wallpaper, etc... its too long to put all in the readme!!!

 ### ✨ Roadmap:
-- [ ] Install zsh and oh-my-zsh without necessary steps above
-- [ ] possibly adding gruvbox themes, cursors, icons
-- [ ] adding vertical waybar
-- [X] ~~Use kitty in favor of foot~~ - Dropped the idea of kitty.
-Kitty is using twice memory compared to foot.

 ### ✨ some known issues
 - reports from members of my discord, states that some users of nvidia are getting stuck on sddm login. credit  to @Kenni Fix stated was